Transcribing Blues Solos

 For $15 (USD) you get full access to the whole module - the 5 songs which have transcriptions of the lead and rhythm parts, the full track, minus lead and minus rhythm.
 A GPX file for use with Guitar Pro Software (available separately but with discount, if you use this link!) which is cool because you can adjust the speed of the track easily and adapt it if you want to change it!

-* Please note that this is the same as Really Useful Blues Solos that was available on my site for the last 10 years, but it's now in website form (so you can ask questions on the lessons and I can update it easily!) and a bit cheaper!
+* Please note that this is the same as Really Useful Blues Solos that was available on my site for the last 10 years, but it's now in website form and a bit cheaper!

 Start with MP3 Downloads